Necrotizing soft tissue infection

 Tests that may be done include:

-- Powerful, broad-spectrum antibiotics given immediately through a vein (IV)
+- Powerful antibiotics are given through a vein (IV)

 - Surgery to drain the sore and remove dead tissue